 Action taken?

-Action No Comments A 48-hour exclusion rule has been enforced for ill pupils and staff.
+Action Yes Νο Comments A 48-hour exclusion rule has been enforced for ill pupils and staff.
+Individuals with symptoms have been kept in an area away from communal areas where they can be observed until parent collects them.
 Liquid soap and paper hand towels are available at all hand wash basins.
 Enhanced cleaning is undertaken twice daily as a minimum, and an appropriate disinfectant is used.

 Advice has been given on the cleaning of vomit, e.g. steam cleaning carpets and furniture and machine hot washing of soft furnishings.
-Appropriate personal protective equipment (PPE) is available.
+Appropriate disposable personal protective equipment (PPE) is available.
 Appropriate waste disposal systems are in place for removing infectious waste.
+Appropriate spill kit is in place.
+Staff wearing appropriate PPE when dealing with spills, which will be removed and disposed of quickly.
 Hard toys are cleaned and disinfected on a daily basis, and their use is limited and rotated.
 The use of soft toys, water and sand play, and cookery activities has been suspended.
 Infected linen is segregated, and dissolvable laundry bags are used where possible.
 Visitors are restricted, and essential visitors are informed of the outbreak and advised on hand washing.
 New pupils joining the affected class or year group are delayed from joining.
 The health protection team (HPT) has been informed of any infected food handlers.
 Staff work in dedicated areas and food handling is restricted where possible.
+Trays of fruit/snacks covered until point of serving.
+Snacks served in individual bowls handed directly to pupils.
+Drink bottles clearly labelled with names.
 All staff (including agency) are asked if they are unwell and excluded for 48 hours if unwell.
 Staff work in dedicated areas where possible.

 The HPT is informed of any planned events at the school.